ronaldstoner/nostr-spam-detection/README.md

 - Save event content to DB record
 - Introduce timing component (what is the time between pubkey posts?)
 (FALSE POSITIVE: bots)
 - Publish list for relay consumption
+- Detection of messages bursts based on timestamp
+- Scoring and confidence rates